-Can you burn anything?
+Can you burn anything on a bonfire?

 No, you cannot.
 Under the Environmental Protection Act 1990, it is an offence to burn any substance that will release harmful fumes causing pollution to the environment or harm to human health (these could include plastic, rubber or painted items).